-Finland refines half the world's cobalt outside China.
-The world's largest cobalt refinery is located 400 kilometres south of Rajapalot, where CRU estimates annual refining of 22,734 tonnes of cobalt (approximately 18% of world refined cobalt production), 90% of which was sourced from Chinese-owned mines in the Democratic Republic of Congo.
+Finland refines half of the world's cobalt outside of China.
+The world's largest cobalt refinery is located 400 kilometres south of Rajapalot, where CRU Group ("CRU"), an independent market analysis company, estimates annual refining of 22,734 tonnes of cobalt (approximately 18% of world refined cobalt production), 90% of which was sourced from Chinese-owned mines in the Democratic Republic of Congo.
 Finland mines only 650 tonnes or 0.5% of the world's cobalt per year.
 The Rajapalot resource has the potential to support Finland's desire to source ethical and sustainable cobalt.